i3arnon/i3arnon.github.io/_drafts/idisposable-trumps-apm.md

 # Asynchronous Programming Model

 First, a short explanation on what APM even is.
-APM is a pattern for writing callback based asynchronous code.
+APM is a pattern for writing callback-based asynchronous code.
 Almost all asynchronous code before .NET 4.5 and async-await was based on APM.
 It's a pattern where for each asynchronous operation there's a `BeginXXX` method and an `EndXXX` method (e.g. `BeginSend` and `EndSend`). `BeginXXX` accepts the operation's parameters and a callback to be invoked when the operation completes and returns an `IAsyncResult` representing the asynchronous operation. `EndXXX` (which is usually called inside the callback) accepts the same `IAsyncResult` returned from `BeginXXX` and returns the operation's result (if the operation hadn't completed yet the call will block until it does).
 Here's how it looks in code (I'll be using `UdpClient` for examples but it's the same for `TcpClient`, `Socket`, etc.):

 ```csharp
 byte[] data = // ...